mplex/multigraph/README.md

 ![Force directed layout of `multigraph` with clustering](figs/flofliesatt-force2.png) [vector image](figs/flofliesatt-force2.pdf)

-Hence, colors can be established in different ways, and the `alpha` vector argument serves to set the transparency of vertices, edges, and background colors respectively.
+As a result, there are different ways to set the colors, and the `alpha` vector argument serves to set the transparency of colors in vertices, edges, and the graph background.